TAC EXECUTIVE COMMITTEE APPLICATION

 SHADOWING FOR NEW EXEC MEMBERS – MUST ATTEND ALL ACCORDING TO EXEC POSITION

-Monday, April 24: Executive Committee shadowing & summer training date confirmation @ Youth Resources, 7pm *Mandatory meeting for new Executive Committee members.
-Please bring your calendar and all dates and times over the summer that you are unavailable (vacations, camps, athletics, freshman orientations, etc.)
+Monday, April 27: Executive Committee shadowing & summer training date confirmation @ Youth Resources, 7:30 – 8:30pm *Mandatory meeting for new Executive Committee members.

 CONTRACT MEETINGS